Ingemark/pbxis/README.md

 Events, as returned to `events-for` and passed to callbacks, are simple vectors where the first member determines event type and the rest are event details.

 `queueMemberStatus`: status of the agent with respect to a particular agent queue.
-Detail: a map `queueName->memberStatus`, where `memberStatus` is one of #{"unknown", "not_inuse", "inuse", "busy", "unavailable", "ringing", "ringinuse", "onhold"}.
+Detail: a map `queueName->memberStatus`, where `memberStatus` is one of `#{"unknown", "not_inuse", "inuse", "busy", "unavailable", "ringing", "ringinuse", "onhold"}`.
 There is one entry for each queue that the agent was registered for.

 `queueCount`: number of callers waiting in agent queues.
 Detail: a map `queueName->queueCount`.
-Only counts than were updated are sent (the map doesn't necessarily contain the count for all registered queues).
+Only updated counts are sent (the map doesn't usually contain the counts for all registered queues).

 `extensionStatus`: status of the agent's extension.
-Detail: a string, one of #{"not_inuse", "inuse", "busy", "unavailable", "ringing", "onhold"}.
+Detail: a string, one of `#{"not_inuse", "inuse", "busy", "unavailable", "ringing", "onhold"}`.

-`phoneNum`: phone number of the remote party currently patched through to agent's extension.
-Detail: a string, the phone number.
+`phoneNumber`: phone number of the remote party currently patched through to agent's extension.
+Detail: the phone number (string).

 `agentComplete`: contains summary info on the just-completed agent call.
 Details: unique ID of the call (string), talk time in seconds (integer), hold time in seconds (integer), path to the recorded call on the server (string).